 At the Overnight Checkpoint, there will usually be a tent in which competitors can sleep as well as a campfire or stove where hot water is available for drinks and meals.

-The Atacama Crossing (Chile) 2017 starts on 1 October and is the thirteenth anniversary edition of the event.
+The Atacama Crossing (Chile) 2018 starts on 30 September and is the fourteenth edition of the race.

-Daytime temperatures in October average 26°C / 79°F, while nighttime temperatures average 11°C / 52°F. Temperatures, however, range widely and the desert climate can be extremely hot during the day and cold at night.
+Daytime temperatures in October average 35°C / 95°F, while nighttime temperatures average 5°C / 41°F. Temperatures, however, range widely and the desert climate can be extremely hot during the day and cold at night.

-Up to 30% of competitors are expected to have completed a previous 4 Deserts / RacingThePlanet event.
+Approximately 30% of competitors are expected to have completed a previous 4 Deserts Race / RacingThePlanet Ultramarathon.

-The Atacama Crossing is a self-supported race; competitors must carry everything they needfor seven days on their backs.
-The average backpack weighs 9 The Atacama Crossing is a self-supported race; competitors must carry everything they needfor seven days on their backs.
-The average backpack weighs 9 kilograms / 20 pounds.
+The Atacama Crossing is a self-supported race; competitors must carry everything they need for seven days on their backs.
+The average backpack weighs 9kg / 20 pounds.
+The lightest is generally 7kg / 15 pounds and the heaviest 14kg / 30 pounds.

-Competitors use laptops in a specially designated Cybertent to write blogs and exchange emails during the race so that friends and family at home can receive some updates and send messages of support.
+Competitors use tablets in a specially designated Cybertent to write blogs and exchange emails during the race so that friends and family at home can receive some updates and send messages of support.